idptools/dodo/docs/algorithm.md

 ## Region identification

 The default is DODO's original **all-atom density** metric: all-atom pairs within 8 Å, per residue, thresholded at 480.
-This is the method the package was built and validated on, and it draws better boundaries than sequence-based disorder predictors.
+This is the method the package was built and validated on; the author reports it draws better boundaries than sequence-based disorder predictors, though that comparison predates this repository and is not benchmarked here.
 It is reimplemented over a KD-tree rather than changed — same numbers, 10.1 s down to 7 ms on a 1,086-residue model.

 Alternatives, selectable with `-s` / `strategy=`: